-What to Expect if Cirrhosis Develops
+What to Expect if You Get Cirrhosis

-These are other possible complications of cirrhosis:
+These are some possible complications of cirrhosis:

 - Enlarged spleen, which may lead to a low white blood cell or platelet count.